aramzham/CSharp-Essentials/Delegates/readme.md

 # Delegates

+A delegate is a type-safe, object-oriented, function pointer.

 Examples on delegates of C# 6.0

 [Delegate testing] (https://github.com/aramzham/Delegates/tree/master/DelegateTesting/Test) consists of some test on C# delegates.
 In a small example will be illustrated a solution on ITVDN task.